Whitley, Reading

-Whitley is a suburb of the town of Reading, Berkshire, England.
-It is also an electoral ward of the Borough of Reading.
+Whitley is a suburban neighbourhood of the town of Reading, Berkshire, England.

 Geography

-Whitley, commonly known as one of the larger suburbs of Reading, is bounded to the north and east by a ridge of high ground carrying the road to Shinfield, to the west by the valleys of the River Kennet and the Foudry Brook, and to the south by an ill-defined boundary with the suburb of Whitley Wood.
+Whitley, one of the larger suburbs of Reading, is bounded to the north and east by a ridge of high ground carrying the road to Shinfield, to the west by the A33 relief road, and to the south by an ill-defined boundary with the suburb of Whitley Wood.

 The former main road to Basingstoke passes just to the west of the centre of Whitley, dividing largely residential areas to its east from a largely industrial zone to its west.
-The current A33 relief road to Basingstoke passes to the west of the industrial area, as does the parallel railway line.
-Between the relief road and Bennet Road and railway can be found the recent Green Park business park and the Madejski Stadium.
+However recent developments, most notably the building of the Kennet Island housing development on a former sewage works, have blurred this distinction.

 History

 Historically, Whitley was a hamlet outside the Reading borough limits, but within the parish of the church of St Giles in Reading.

 Government

-The Borough of Reading is responsible for all local government.
-Whitley is currently covered by parts of Katesgrove and Redlands wards, within the Reading Central parliamentary constituency, as well as parts of the Church ward, and includes all of the Whitley electoral ward, within the Earley and Woodley parliamentary constituency.
-Whitley ward borders Coley, Katesgrove, Church and Southcote wards, together with parts of the local government district of Wokingham.
-As with all wards, it elects three councillors to Reading Borough Council.
-Elections since 2004 are held by thirds, with elections in three years out of four.
-In the 2016, 2018 and 2019 a Labour Party candidate won each election.